-The vote-by-mail voting period begins 29 days prior to the election, on February 3, 2020.
+The in-person vote-by-mail voting period begins 29 days prior to the election, on October 5, 2020.
+Please note that the Registrar of voters typically sends ballots to voters between September 15th and October 5th.

 Application for a Vote-by-mail Ballot